jhpyle/docassemble/_docs/fields.md

 `secondary`, `success`, `danger`, `warning`, `info`, `light`, `link`, or `dark`).

+If you want one of the choices to be shown or not shown conditionally, you can use `show if` to specify a [Python expression].
+If the expression evaluates to true, then the choice will be included, and if it evaluates to false, it will be excluded.

+{% include side-by-side.html demo="buttons-show-if" %}

 ### <a name="code generated buttons"></a>Using code to generate the choices

 A powerful feature of `buttons` (which also works with